Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/Automation-scripts.md

-# Steps for establishing an Automation Account-
+# Steps for establishing an Automation Account and executing the scripts-

 ## Prerequisites -